Basketball Offense - Open Post Offense, "Double-Up"From the Coach’s Clipboard Basketball Playbook

 - Opponents hate to play defense against this, which gives you a psychological advantage.
 Defenses must be very disciplined or you are going to get some great scoring opportunities.

 - It allows you to shoot 3's if the defense gets lazy and sags.
-It allows for great one-on-one,or two-on-two situations.
-If the defense overplays, there are opportunities for back-door moves.
+It allows for great 1-on-1,or 2-on-2 situations.
+If the defense overplays, there are opportunities for back-door cuts.

 - When you are over-matched size wise, it moves the advantage to you, providing you can handle the ball and read defenses.

-- If can be used at the end of practice for conditioning and fundamentals, both offensively and defensively.
+- It can be used at the end of practice for conditioning and fundamentals, both offensively and defensively.
 Games up to "50", you make the rules.
 See 50 Points Full-Court Drills.